Executive summary

 Stakeholders

 Members of the legal system, such as judges, attorneys, corrections officers, and probation officers, play a critical role in sentence reform.
 Judges and attorneys are directly responsible for ensuring fair and equitable sentencing guidelines, therefore their participation and cooperation is essential.
-Corrections officers, as well as probation officers will oversee the rehabilitation and reintegration of offenders.
-Mental health professionals will work with all offenders, especially those with mental health or addiction issues, ensuring that rehabilitative services are provided during the length of the incarceration.
-They will do this, as well as ensuring mental health is a key factor in sentencing guidelines.
-Additionally, policymakers and legislators are key stakeholders, as they create the laws that dictate sentencing practices meaning that their participation is essential in passing sentence reform legislation.
-The most important stakeholders undoubtedly are the offenders themselves, as sentencing reform directly impacts their lives.
+Corrections officers, as well as probation officers, oversee the rehabilitation and reintegration of offenders.
+Mental health professionals work with all offenders, especially those with mental health or addiction issues, ensuring that rehabilitative services are provided during the length of the incarceration.
+Policymakers and legislators are also key stakeholders, as they create the laws that dictate sentencing practices.
 By implementing reforms such as reduced sentences for non-violent offenses, diversion programs, or restorative justice initiatives, the system has the ability to focus on rehabilitation rather than punishment, reducing recidivism rates.

 Risks of Indifference

-Neglecting sentence reform perpetuates systemic inequalities , leading to disproportionately harsh punishments for non-violent offenders and even more over-incarceration.
-Without reform, sentences will remain overly punishing, especially for marginalized communities, worsening cycles of poverty, criminality, and hurting recidivism rates.
+Neglecting sentence reform perpetuates systemic inequalities, leading to disproportionately harsh punishments for non-violent offenders.
+Without reform, sentences will remain overly harsh, especially for marginalized communities, which worsens cycles of poverty and criminality.
 Ignoring these issues results in more individuals being put into overcrowded prisons, which further strains the criminal justice system.
-For example, failure to address outdated sentencing guidelines for non-violent crimes such as drug offenses leaves many offenders to face longer prison terms than necessary.
-These individuals are often subjected to environments that don’t do enough to support rehabilitation, leading to higher rates of recidivism.
-Many people sentenced for non-violent crimes may not receive the mental health or addiction treatment they need, meaning a higher likelihood of reoffending upon release.
-Furthermore, failure to pass sentence reform worsens racial disparities, as minority groups are disproportionately affected by bad sentencing laws.
-Failing to reform these laws risks continuing systemic racial inequities and heavily jeopardizes the fairness of the criminal justice system.
-Failing to address this issue also creates a financial burden on taxpayers.
-The costs of maintaining high incarceration rates continue to rise.
-Without reform, taxpayers will continue to suffer the financial burden of a system that focuses on punishment rather than rehabilitation.
+Moreover, failure to address outdated sentencing guidelines for non-violent crimes, such as drug offenses, forces many offenders to face longer prison terms than necessary.
+These individuals are often subjected to environments that do not support rehabilitation, leading to higher rates of recidivism.
+Individuals sentenced for non-violent crimes typically do not receive the mental health or addiction treatment they need, leading to a higher likelihood of reoffending upon release.
+Furthermore, failure to pass sentence reform worsens racial disparities, as minority groups are disproportionately affected by unfair sentencing laws.
+FInally, failing to address this issue also creates a financial burden on taxpayers, as the costs of maintaining high incarceration rates continue to rise.
+Without reform, taxpayers will suffer the financial burden of a system that focuses on punishment rather than rehabilitation.

 Nonpartisan Reasoning

-There is broad agreement that sentences should be tailored to individual circumstances to ensure fairness and effectiveness.
-Many argue for increased funding and staffing in public courts to support this approach.
+There is broad agreement that sentences should be tailored to individual circumstances to ensure fairness and effectiveness, and many argue for increased funding/staffing in public courts to support this approach.
 Involving judges, attorneys, and mental health professionals in decision-making may provide a more comprehensive view, helping to ensure that sentencing decisions are both objective and beneficial.
 This individualized approach aims to balance public safety with rehabilitation, reducing recidivism and addressing systemic disparities.

 Policy Options